luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

         var translated = operTranslate(.name)
         var prepend,append

+Consider "not":
-if it is "boolean not", add parentheses, because js has a different precedence for "boolean not" -(prettier generated code) do not add () for simple "falsey" variable check
+if it is "boolean not", add parentheses, because js has a different precedence for "boolean not" -(prettier generated code) do not add () for simple "falsey" variable check: "if no x"

         if translated is "!"
             if not (.name is "no" and .right.name instanceof Grammar.VariableRef) prepend ="("
                 append=")"

+Special cases

+        var pre,post

         if translated is "new" and .right.name instance of Grammar.VariableRef declare .right.name:Grammar.VariableRef
-            .out .right.name.calcReference({nameReplace:"new", typeID:.right.name.name})
+            .out "new(", .right.name.calcReference(callNew=true)
+            return

+        if translated is "typeof"
+            pre="_typeof("
+            translated=""
+            post=")"

         else
-            var pre,post
             if .produceType is 'any'
                 pre="any_number("
                 post=")"

             .right.produceType = translated is "!"?
 'Bool' else 'Number' //Except "!", unary opers require numbers

+        end if

-add a space if the unary operator is a word.
+//add a space if the unary operator is a word.
 Example `typeof`

-            if /\w/.test(translated), translated+=" "
+//            if /\w/.test(translated), translated+=" "

         .out pre, translated, prepend, .right, append, post

 ### append to class Grammar.Oper ###